Healthcare

 Antibiotics

-In the Netherlands, general practitioners do not often prescribe antibiotics; they carefully assess exactly what you need.
-In the Netherlands, antibiotics are available only on prescription.
-You can't buy them over the counter as you might be used to in your home country.
+In the Netherlands, GPs do not often prescribe antibiotics; they carefully assess what you exactly need.
+In the Netherlands, antibiotics are only available on prescription.
+You cannot buy them over the counter as you may be used to in your own country.

 By using antibiotics too often, more and more bacteria become resistant to antibiotics, making the antibiotics ineffective.
 Moreover, antibiotics only work against certain bacteria, not viruses.
 This is why GP does not prescribe them often.
 And for these reasons, taking antibiotics from home with you is not recommended.